TheGloriousGenesis/CS_Learning/AWS Cloud Practitioner/README.md

 Some commonly used services:
 - S3 - data storage
 - Macie - Report on security issues on S3, helps check compliancy
-- Security - Each service has security specific features as well as there being security services as well
+- Security - Each service has security specific features as well as there being security services as well (must whitelist ports on app for these)
 - EC2 - Virtual servers
 - Lambda - Serverless compute